Technigo/project-news-site/README.md

-# News Site "Welcome to Ocean News"
+# News Site "Welcom to your daily ocean update!"

 A newssite about the ocean and its problems and challenges.
 The newssite is based on a grid layout.
 Flexbox is used to style the content of the newscards.
 The big news spans 4 columns in desktop, 2 in tablet and one in mobile size.